 He is one of the founding members, former President and current member of the Executive Committee of the International Association for Virtual Reality and Augmented Reality (EuroVR) which currently has more than 50 active members as well as one of the founding members and President of the ITS Hellas (the Greek organisation for the promotion of the implementation of ITS technologies and applications in Greece) from 2012 to 2016, he is currently the Vice President.

-Dr. Amditis is representing ICCS at ERTICO ITS Europe - The European association on the development and promotion of ITS technologies, where he is also a member of its Supervisory Board, of the ITS Congress European Programme Committee - EPC and of the Electromobility and Automation Task Force and TM2.0 platform (Steering Body member).
+Dr. Amditis is representing ICCS at ERTICO ITS Europe - The European association on the development and promotion of ITS technologies, where he is also a member of its Supervisory Board since 2012, of the ITS Congress European Programme Committee - EPC and of the Electromobility and Automation Task Force and TM2.0 platform (Steering Body member).
 Since February 2016, he is also representing ICCS at the ERTRAC platform.
 He is member of the eSafety Observers network and of the Nomadic Devices Forum (where he has served also as Secretary), the ARTEMIS Industry Association, C-ITS Platform, GEAR2030,Trilateral WG on Automation, euRobotics, SENSORIS, WssTP, ALICE (Steering Committee Member) UITP and AIOTI .
 In addition, he is representing ICCS at the Digital Transport and Logistics Forum (DTLF) of the European Commission.
 He is also member of the Working Group for the design of the National ITS Architecture and technical advisor on eCall of the Hellenic Ministry of Infrastructure, Transport and Networks.

 He acts as a reviewer in several well known journals, like the IEEE Transactions on ITS, IET Intelligent Transport Systems Journal, International Journal of Cognition, Technology & Work, The Visual Computer, Information Fusion, Signal Processing, Sensors.
 He is a member of the Editorial Board of the IET Intelligent Transport Systems Journal.
 He has been member of the scientific committee in several conferences like the ITS World and European Congresses, the TRA conference since 2013 , FUSION Conferences since 2013, in conferences organised by Eurographics and Cyberworlds, in the IFAC congress 2005, the International Conference on Control Applications CCA 2006, conferences organized by the Information Fusion Society, in the 7th International Conference on Information Fusion 2004 and in many others.
 Furthermore he has been member of the Program Committee of the i-CREATe “Travel, Employment, Education, Leisure and Sports” 2010 conference, member of the scientific and organizational committee of the Network Centric Warfare 2005, member (and in some cases chair) of the organizational committee of the annual congress EAM and general chair of the annual INTUITION / EUROVR conferences on virtual reality and augmented reality, organized since 2004.